nextcloud/all-in-one/community-containers/npmplus/readme.md

 This container contains a fork of the Nginx Proxy Manager, which is a WebUI for nginx.
 It will also automatically create a config and cert for AIO.

 ### Notes
+- This container is incompatible with the [caddy](https://github.com/nextcloud/all-in-one/tree/main/community-containers/caddy) community container.
+So make sure that you do not enable both at the same time!
 - Only works on linux since it uses network mode host
 - You can ignore the NPM configuration of the reverse-proxy.md.
 The NPMplus fork already contains the changes of the advanced tab.
 - Make sure that no other service is using port `80 (tcp)`, `443 (tcp/upd)` or `81 (tcp)` on your host as otherwise the containers will fail to start.
 You can check this with `sudo netstat -tulpn | grep "443\|80\|81"` before installing AIO.